kikito/kiki.to/source/blog/2014-04-12-rule-5-beware-of-multiple-files.md

 * `package.path` is a string of paths, separated by semicolons.
 When a module is required (e.g. with `require 'foo'`), `package.path` is used to "try" several places in the local filesystem where the modules can be.

+`package` has [more properties](http://www.lua.org/manual/5.2/manual.html#pdf-package.config), but we'll concentrate on `package.path` here.

-This is how `package.path` looks by default:
+This is how `package.path` looks by default in OS X:

 ``` txt
 ./?.lua;/usr/local/share/lua/5.1/?.lua;/usr/local/share/lua/5.1/?/init.lua; \